Things to Do in Loch Lomond & Trossachs National Park

 Organised day trips to Loch Lomond leave both cities daily.

-Alternatively, the train from Glasgow to Balloch takes 50 minutes however you are restricted to just the Balloch.
+Alternatively, the train from Glasgow to Balloch takes 50 minutes where you can hop on a public bus or the Trossachs Explorer.

-Citylink Buses have a service from Glasgow which stops at at Balloch, Duck Bay, Luss, Inverbeg, Tarbet, Inveruglas, Ardlui, Inverarnan, Crianlarich and Tyndrum.
+Citylink Buses has a service from Glasgow that stops at Balloch, Duck Bay, Luss, Inverbeg, Tarbet, Inveruglas, Ardlui, Inverarnan, Crianlarich, and Tyndrum.

 Loch Lomond views